-A. Submission of Final Plat.
+- A. Final Plat Requirements for Land Divisions Other than Minor Replats or Partitions A. Submission of Final Plat.
 Within twenty-four (24) months after tentative plan approval, such other time established at the time of tentative plan approval, or extensions granted under this chapter, the owner and/or applicant (collectively referred to as the "developer") shall cause the land division to be surveyed and a final plat prepared.
-If the developer elects to develop the land division in phases, final plats for each phase shall be completed within the time required (e.g. Phase I completed within two years, Phase II completed within the next two years, etc.).
-The final plat shall be in conformance with the approved tentative plan, this chapter, ORS Chapter 92, and standards of the Lincoln County Surveyor.

-- B. Provision of Improvements.
+If the developer elects to develop the land division in phases, final plats for each phase shall be completed within the time required (e.g. Phase I completed within two years, Phase completed within the next two years, etc.).
+The final plat shall be in conformance with the approved tentative plan, this chapter, ORS Chapter 92, and standards of the Lincoln County Surveyor. - B. Provision of Improvements.
 It shall be the responsibility of the developer to install all required improvements and to repair any existing improvements damaged in the development of the property.
 The installation of improvements and repair of damage shall be completed prior to final plat approval.
-Except as provided in Subsection C., or where payment in lieu of constructing a required improvement is allowed by the city and has been paid by the developer per Chapter 14.45, the final plat will not be approved until improvements are installed to the specifications of the city and "as constructed" drawings are given to the city and approved by the city engineer.
+Except as provided in Subsection C., or where payment in lieu of constructing a required improvement is allowed by the city and has been paid by the developer per Chapter 14.45, the final plat will not be approved until improvements are installed specifications of the city and "as constructed" drawings are given to the city and approved by

+- the city engineer.
 The developer shall warrant the materials and workmanship of all required public improvements for a period of one year from the date the city accepts the public improvements. - C. Improvement Agreements.
-If all the required improvements have not been satisfactorily completed before the final plat is submitted for approval, the city may, at its discretion, allow final approval of the plat if the developer enters into a written agreement with the city to provide the required improvements secured by a cash deposit, bond, or letter of credit.
+If all the required improvements have not been satisfactorily completed before the final plat is submitted for approval, the city may, at its discretion, allow final approval of the plat if the developer enters into a written agreement with the city to provide the required improvements secured by a bond or letter of credit.
 The agreement must provide for completion within one year of the approval of the final plat.
 The agreement shall be acceptable to the city attorney and include provisions that: - 1.
 Authorize the city to complete the required improvements and recover their full cost and expense from the developer if the developer fails to complete the improvements as required. - 2.
-Authorize the inspection of all improvements by the city engineer and provide for reimbursement to the city of all costs of inspection.

-- 3. Indemnify of the city, its officials, employees and agents, from and against all claims of any nature arising or resulting from the failure of the developer to comply with any requirement of such agreement. - 4.
-Ensure compliance with conditions required by the city in approving the final plat prior to completion of all required improvements. - D. Financial Assurances.
-A developer that enters into an improvement agreement shall provide financial assurances in the form of one or more of the following: - 1.
-A surety bond executed by a surety company authorized to transact business in the State of Oregon and in a form satisfactory to the city attorney, or - 2.
-An irrevocable letter of credit in a form satisfactory to the city attorney, or - 3.
-A cashier's check or money order from a bank or other reputable lending institution, or - 4.
-Certification by a bank or other reputable lending institution that funds are being held, or a line of credit has been established, to cover the cost of required improvements.
+Authorize the inspection of all improvements by the city engineer and provide for reimbursement to the city of all costs of inspection. - Indemnify of the city, its officials, employees and agents, from and against all claims of any nature arising or resulting from the failure of the developer to comply with any requirement of such agreement. - Ensure compliance with conditions required by the city in approving the final plat prior to completion of all required improvements. - D. Financial Assurances.
+A developer that enters into an improvement agreement shall provide financial assurances in the form of one or both of the following: